rocfd/brewpitopes/README.md

       Download ICM_browser from [http://www.molsoft.com/icm_browser.html](http://www.molsoft.com/icm_browser.html)
       Move the PDB renumbered file of the corresponding protein (step 11) to a local folder.
       Open the PDB in Molsoft.
-      Open Compute_.icm using Vi:
+      Open compute_asa.icm using Vi:

 ```
 vi ../../../compute_asa.icm
 %y+ # copy the entire script, paste into text editor and modify the output path (your/local/path/to/G_episurf/icm).
 ```

+Open the PDB in Molsoft.
 Execute in the command line of the programme ICM Browser the copied code with your modified path.
 Your results will be exported at G_episurf/icm/rsa.csv

 22. Extract the buried positions using icm_extractor.R
 ```